 In healthy adults, the US Centers for Disease Control and Prevention (CDC) recommends vaccination for the following:

-Certain people who are traveling with less than two weeks notice may need to take extra precautions.
+Certain people who are traveling with less than 2 weeks notice may need to take extra precautions.
 These include travelers age 40 years and older, those with poor immune systems, or those with chronic conditions.
 These people should receive the hepatitis A vaccination and hepatitis A immune globulin (IG).
 IG shots contain antibodies that offer short term protection.

 If you cannot get the hepatitis A vaccine for any reason before you depart, consider getting a hepatitis A immune globulin shot.
 This can provide some protection for a few months.